chloeekk/chloeekk.github.io/content/posts/how-to-allocate-online-advertising-budget/index.md

 ---

 As the person in charge of online advertising for a market, facing the new quarterly KPI targets and advertising budget from your company, you need to ask yourself the following questions:
-- What is the main focus of this quarter’s KPIs?
+- What is the main focus of this quarter's KPIs?
 Is it **scaling up**, **improving efficiency**, or **increasing customer value**?
 - Compared with the previous quarter, what are the main changes in KPIs and market conditions?
 Which channels are facing a sharp increase in customer acquisition cost (CAC)?
 - Do you think the KPI target is **achievable with the current budget**?
 Is the growth logic behind it reasonable?
-- If you believe there’s a significant gap between targets and resources, how will you use **historical ROI data** to negotiate with leadership for more reasonable goals or resources?
-(Of course, in most cases, you’ll still have to get it done with limited resources 😉)
+- If you believe there's a significant gap between targets and resources, how will you use **historical ROI data** to negotiate with leadership for more reasonable goals or resources?
+(Of course, in most cases, you'll still have to get it done with limited resources 😉)
-- Once the **final KPIs** are confirmed, how will you allocate this quarter’s ad budget to ensure the KPIs are met?
+- Once the **final KPIs** are confirmed, how will you allocate this quarter's ad budget to ensure the KPIs are met?

-This article uses “improving customer quality” as an example to share a practical framework for ad budget allocation.
+This article uses "improving customer quality" as an example to share a practical framework for ad budget allocation.
+Understanding [user quality assessment](https://chloevolution.com/posts/user-quality-assessment-in-digital-marketing/) helps ensure you're measuring the right metrics.

 ## 1. Understand Your KPIs